Tip Pooling Laws in Restaurants: Everything Employers Need to Know

 Tip pooling is the practice of tipped employees combining their tips at the end of a shift and sharing them with other restaurant staff in a predetermined way.

 Tip redistribution is often contained to the servers who contributed tips to the pool.
-But some restaurants choose to include non-tipped staff members such as food runners, hosts, or bussers.
+However, if it’s not contained to the servers, that’s known as tipping out.
+So what does tip out mean?
+It means restaurants choose to include non-tipped staff members, such as food runners, hosts, or bussers, after servers get a percentage of the tips they earn.

 Earlier in 2018, new legislation rolled back a previous requirement that tip pools not include untipped staff.
 So now restaurants can also include back-of-house staff like chefs and dishwashers in the tip pool.